CQCL/pytket-docs-theming/extensions_deps/README.md

 1. First, update/initialise the `pytket-docs-theming` submodule.
 (Make sure you are in the `docs` directory when you do this).

-If you are doing this time, the submodule can be added as follows
+If you are doing this for the first time, the submodule can be added as follows

 ```shell
 cd docs